drug-design/course/docs/chapters/ligand-based-approaches.md

 ### The Four Design Methods

-In pharmacophore-based drug design, there are four different ways of designing new molecules: chemical manipulation and modification, manual design, database searching, and finally computerized de novo design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/four-design-methods-e3f19d26'><i class='fa fa-play' aria-hidden='true'></i></button>In pharmacophore-based drug design, there are four different ways of designing new molecules: chemical manipulation and modification, manual design, database searching, and finally computerized de novo design.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.